SAEM-Lab/SAEM-Lab.github.io/_pages/index.md

 ### Recent Highlights
-[//]: # (put Cambridge announcement post here when ready)

-TODO: LinkedIn/Twitter widget here?
+TODO

 ### TODOs:
-- LinkedIn/Twitter widget
-- Photo from a conference could be nice
+- Photo from a conference could be nice (in recent highlights?)
 - Fig 3.6 from Thesis perhaps, doped carrier concentration heatmaps...
 Split vacancies figure maybe
 - Want to link codes, to get a flavour of what we do (In research?).
 Could maybe have a separate Codes page like Alex?
 Stuff from doped/SnB docs sites could be nice, like SnB gif etc
 - Likewise, YouTube
 - Style etc; after content.
 I'd like a different font, like Alex's site.
+- Update links on SAM Lab github and description, add link to website at top of README.
+- Link on kavanase website etc
+- Update our socials descriptions

+### Ideal TODOs:
+- Eye-catching image -- something that makes it look cool but accessible?